Post Tubal Ligation Syndrome – Evidence?

 Loss of libido

 Difficulty concentrating, disorientation, mental confusion

 Prolapse of uterus do to rapid decrease in oestrogen levels

 Hair loss or thinning, head, pubic, or whole body; increase in facial hair

 Changes in fingernails: softer, crack or break easier

 These symptoms could be linked to a hormone imbalance due to the target or receptor cells, which are located within the fallopian tubes and are vital in the relay of hormonal messages, being destroyed, damaged, and or removed during the surgery.
 This theory is partly supported by the fact that this “syndrome” seems to be more common after tubal cauterisation which is likely to cause more damage.

-Although many authors doubt that the syndrome exists; a review article1 of 200 English Language articles on the subject suggests that there may be an effect in patients undergoing sterilisation between the ages of 20 and 29 but not above this age.
+Although many authors doubt that the syndrome exists or that there are any sterilisation side effects; a review article1 of 200 English Language articles on the subject suggests that there may be an effect in patients undergoing sterilisation between the ages of 20 and 29 but not above this age.

 Many authors have investigated the sequelae of female sterilization.
 Increased premenstrual distress, heavier and more prolonged menstrual bleeding, and increased dysmenorrhea have been reported.
 However, failure to control for age, parity, obesity, previous contraceptive use, interval since sterilization, or type of sterilization may have affected study results.
 Most studies that have controlled for these important variables have not reported significant changes, except in women who undergo sterilization between 20 and 29 years of age.